Author: Mirjam Schmidt

 Reconfigurations in West Asia and North Africa (WANA)

-When: Nov 19th 2020; 14:45-18:30 CET The region that spans West Asia and North Africa (WANA) is in a process of a profound transformation.
+The region that spans West Asia and North Africa (WANA) is in a process of a profound transformation.
 Despite their heterogenous character, all WANA countries experience social, (geo)political, environmental and economic challenges they need to overcome; albeit in different degrees.
-The current COVID-19 pandemic acts as an accelerator to […]
+The current COVID-19 pandemic acts as an accelerator to this development while at the same time exposing the high vulnerability of the region.

 Brussels MENA Briefing: Jordanian Foreign Policy in Light of Regional Geopolitical Shifts